-I’ve adapted the recipe for pressure cooker and use tasty tomatillos and jalapeno peppers as my vegetables of choice to give it a little extra kick.
+I’ve adapted the recipe for the pressure cooker and use tasty tomatillos and jalapeno peppers as my vegetables of choice to give it a little extra kick.
 Make sure to include the jalapeno seeds if you like it spicy!
-I go back and forth between using fresh and canned veggies – I prefer the taste of fresh veggies, but if I don’t prep ahead the can opener definitely has it’s appeal.
+I go back and forth between using fresh and canned veggies – I prefer the taste of fresh veggies, but if I don’t prep ahead, the can opener has its appeal.

 Don’t have a pressure cooker?
 Bust out the crockpot so you can eat this asap… and then immediately go pick one up while it’s cooking because they’re amazing.

 I recommend the InstantPot to everyone because it’s an electric pressure cooker with pre-set buttons, taking all the guesswork out of cooking under pressure.
-I got one for my birthday (thanks mom!) and both my mom and sister followed suit after I couldn’t shut up about my new favorite kitchen gadget.
-I only use stovetop pressure cookers now if I’m working in really big batches or cooking something unusually large.
+I got one for my birthday (thanks, mom!) and both my mom and sister followed suit after I couldn’t shut up about my new favorite kitchen gadget.
+I only use stovetop pressure cookers now if I’m working in huge batches or cooking something unusually large.

 This tomatillo chili is great when you are short on time but want a home cooked meal from scratch.
 If you have any extra tomatillos left over, be sure to try this tomatillo pico de gallo recipe!